odidev/bitbucket-build-status-resource/README.md

 The build of the docker image is using the docker hub automated build.
 The builds will run the tests to make sure that a broken image is never pushed.

+## Creating an Access Token
+You need to create an OAuth access token for your github team/user account with the following permissions: `Webhooks (r/w), Repositories (r)`

+Make sure to **provide a callback URL** (it's not needed at runtime but Bitbucket insists on it anyway).
+For example, you can use the URL of your concourse instance.
+Otherwise you will see an error similar to the following
+`
+Access token result: <Response [400]>{"error_description": "No callback uri defined for the OAuth client.", "error": "invalid_request"}
+HTTP 401 Unauthorized - Are your bitbucket credentials correct?
+`

 ## Resource Configuration

 These items go in the `source` fields of the resource type.
 Bold items are required: